-“The rigid rail system is a permanent solution,” Hutchins says.
+“Gorbel’s rigid rail fall protection system is a permanent solution,” Hutchins says.
 “It’s welded and bolted to the ceiling and it’s not coming down.
 With a wire cable option, if somebody were to fall, much of the wire cable system would need to be replaced.
 From a cost standpoint, the rigid rail may be a bit more, but since it’s a permanent system there’s no part of it that needs to be replaced after a fall.
 Plus, when someone does fall, they’ll only fall 4 to 6 inches before they’re caught.”

 “The rigid rail allows for multiple people to be working simultaneously.
 They can move by each other without having to disconnect and reconnect their lanyard, which would be impossible with a wire rope system.
 We’ve done systems that have 20 people on those rails.
 And with a rigid rail system, they can start out from the floor already connected so that they’re secured when climbing up the ladder.
 It’s completely hands free, which allows the mechanics to focus all of their attention on the job at hand.”

 Once the decision was made to move forward with the rigid rail fall arrest system, there were a few challenges that needed attention.

 “We needed to confirm the building could hold the system,” Hutchins says.
 “Some service centers are not built or made for ceiling mounted equipment.
 We had a structural engineer run calculations to determine how the ceiling could be reinforced in order to safely hold the new system.
 Adding welds to the beams and columns for reinforcement provided the solution needed to secure it.”

 Another challenge was a very low ceiling.
 The system had to be engineered so that the mechanics could work on top of the RVs without hitting their head on the rail above.